gabriel-p-artcls/23-08_UCC/README.md

 This DB lists the cluster 1951 right on the field of the NGC 5139 (Omega Centauri) globular cluster.
 No real cluster is apparent there

+CWNU_1589 --> removed, <5 arcmin from GC 'Ryu 879'
+CWNU_1951 --> removed, <5 arcmin from GC 'NGC 5139'

 ### HAO22
 Newly detected open clusters in the Galactic disk using Gaia EDR3, [Hao et al. 2022](https://ui.adsabs.harvard.edu/abs/2022A%26A...660A...4H/abstract), [Vizier](https://vizier.cds.unistra.fr/viz-bin/VizieR?-source=J/A+A/660/A4)

 This table lists 704 'OC_' clusters.

+OC 0586 --> removed, <5 arcmin from GC 'BH 140'

 ### LI22
 LISC Catalog of Star Clusters.
 I. Galactic Disk Clusters in Gaia EDR3, [Li et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022ApJS..259...19L/abstract), [Zenodo](https://zenodo.org/record/5705371#.YZPASbFdsrs)

 This table lists 61 'LISC_' clusters.
+The table contains a column called `t/t_range` in Gyr and I'm not sure what it represents.

 ### HUNT23
 Improving the open cluster census.
 II.
 An all-sky cluster catalogue